citation-file-format/citation-file-format/README.md

 The Markdown dialect is [kramdown](https://kramdown.gettalong.org/), and [Jekyll](https://jekyllrb.com/) specificities apply.

-Don't forget to change the `version` tag in the YAML metadata at the start of `specifications.md`!
+- Don't forget to change the `version` tag in the YAML metadata at the start of `specifications.md`, and in the file contents!

 Once a version is release-ready, do the following: